 An endless casual mobile game where you aim and shoot arrows at varying targets by tapping and dragging then releasing.

 A short minimalist sketch involving exploration using a single mechanic.
 It was created for the Ludum Dare 26 solo game jam at the end of April 2013 under the theme of “minimalism”.
 It took about 48 hours to make using Game Maker but is unfinished.
-You can play it here, it takes roughly 3 to 5 minutes to see everything.
+You can play it in the link above, it takes roughly 3 to 5 minutes to see everything.
 Further Development: On hold.

 Control the tempo of a piano nocturne piece as you ski downhill while avoiding obstacles.
 There is also a simple alternative controller where you use a knob to control the character.